moshix/mvs38dasm/README.md

 What it is
 ----------

 It has become somewhat difficult to find a disassembler which can itself be assembled with the old MVS IFOX assembler.
 A lot of the disassemblers you find on the CBT tape require newer assemblers (such as the H assembler) or HLASM.
-While we do have support for s390x instructiosn in Hercules and in MVS 3.8 as delieved by TK4-, the lack of a modern assembler often means we can easily build a good, solid disassembler.
+While we do have support for s390x instruction in Hercules and in MVS 3.8 as delieved by TK4-, the lack of a modern assembler often means we cannot easily build a good, solid disassembler.

 CBT file 217 contains an ok disassemblr by Alan Field.
 The listing produced by that disassembler was a bit too simple, and even though often it handled SVCs correctly, often it didn't.

 Gerhard Pospischil went and created, with powerful, beautiful, but clearly in casual programming style (and that's a compliment!) a very powerful disassembler which assembles perfectly and runs perfectly in MVS3.8j 8505 as delivered in TK4.

+HOWEVER, there seem to be two versions of this Postpischil disassembler, both being distributed by the Moseley SYSCPK compiler pack.
+One assembles cleanly, the other doesn't.
+Let me explain:

+The SYSCPK most folks download and install is an IBM 3350 DASD image from Jay Moseley's website.
+That SYSCPK image was recently (in January 2018) updated by Jay Moseley and contains a newer version of the disassembler.
+That version does not assemble cleanly on TK4- (which of course is the MVS 3.8 system most folks run nowadays).

+I happen to have an IBM 3390 SYSCPK image I create myself back in 2015 from the 3350 SYSCPK image back then, and that contains an older version of the Postpischil disassembler which assembles and runs very cleanly on TK4-.
+It still has all the same features as the newer version, including support for 31bit OSs.

+In short, this repository contains the version from my 3390 SYSCPK which assembles and runs beautifully on MVS3.8 TK4-, on OS390 and even on z/OS 2.10 as tested on the University of Leipzig system I have access to.